 Raj founded Provoc in 1999 and serves as President and Lead Strategist.
-Over twenty years of experience as a communications and technology strategist, he has worked with over 400 nonprofits and social responsible businesses on a variety of projects including internal and external branding, marketing and customer engagement.
-Raj keeps Provoc rooted in empathy-driven work by forging partnerships with values-aligned, visionary leaders.
-He has led workshops and talks at dozens of national conferences, serves on the boards of Think Local First, DC and Ben’s Chili Bowl Foundation, and recently shared his personal story on NPR.
+Over twenty years of experience as a communications and technology strategist, he has worked with more than 400 nonprofits and socially responsible businesses on a variety of projects including internal and external branding, marketing and customer engagement.
+Raj keeps Provoc rooted in empathy-driven work by forging partnerships with values-aligned, visionary leaders and has led workshops and talks at dozens of national conferences.
+He serves on the boards of Think Local First, DC and Ben’s Chili Bowl Foundation, and recently shared his personal story on NPR.

 Co-CEO, Lead Strategist

 As Provoc’s CEO, Will takes great pride in the company’s mission and collaborative values.
 He enjoys providing sound company structure while also delivering beautiful design solutions for Provoc’s clients.
 With twenty years of creative strategy experience, Will has an especially strong background in brand development.
 His work balances functionality, intuitive content delivery, and visually compelling aesthetics.

 Melanie has more than a decade of experience managing online/offline strategic communications projects, and she’s adept at crafting long-term impact with clients through open communication and team participation.
 She loves to streamline processes, figuring out ways to save both time and money, hence the love of project management!
 She has an MBA from George Washington University, and enjoys volunteering.
 She’s also an avid hiker.

 Sierra Moses is a certified Project Management Professional with experience managing complex communications, marketing, and branding projects.
 Sierra has led a variety of web, digital, and content marketing programs across multiple industries and has a proven track record of delivering highly specialized web and print content marketing campaigns, projects, and programs.